-Laboratory coats are personal protective equipment and protect the skin and clothing from splatter and spills.
+Laboratory coats are personal protective equipment (PPE) and protect the skin and clothing from splatter and spills.
 Laboratory coats are a critical component to worker protection in laboratory areas.
-All students, faculty, staff, and visitors who conduct work activities with hazardous chemicals, biohazards, and radiological hazards are required to be provided with and wear a laboratory coat.
+All students, faculty, staff, and visitors who conduct work activities with hazardous chemicals, biohazards, and radiological hazards are "required" to be provided with and wear a laboratory coat.

-Laboratory employees and students should wear laboratory coats or aprons and sleeves whenever there is a potential for contaminating skin or clothing.
+Laboratory personnel should wear laboratory coats or aprons and sleeves whenever there is a potential for contaminating skin or clothing.
 Laboratory coats that extend to the knees must be worn during any work in the laboratory and should be buttoned completely in order to protect skin and clothing from splatter and spills.
-Lab coats are loose-fitting by design so that it is faster and easier to remove a laboratory coat than the street clothes, therefore minimizing skin contact with hazardous materials.
+Lab coats are loose-fitting by design so that it is faster and easier to remove a laboratory coat than street clothes, therefore minimizing skin contact with hazardous materials.

-There are a number of types of lab coats, which provide varying degrees of protection.
-A few examples of the different protection available include splash resistant coats, static free coats, chemical resistant coats and flame resistant coats.
+There are a number of types of lab coats which provide varying degrees of protection.
+A few examples of the different protection available include splash-resistant coats, static-free coats, chemical-resistant coats, and flame-resistant lab coats.
 Please make sure that the coat you wear provides the type of protection that is appropriate for the task and activities performed.